mmorrow24work/ai-app-factory-v2/README.md

 `scripts/README.md` for the full CLI reference.

 ### 3. GitHub Pages, in the correct order

+Before any of this, confirm your local default branch is actually `main` (`git branch`) -- every workflow in this repo assumes it, and GitHub's own Pages environment protection rule locks to whichever branch was default *when Pages was first configured*, not whatever it's renamed to later.
+Get the branch name right first if you can; see DESIGN.md's "Lessons learned standing up this repo itself" if you hit this after the fact.

 This order matters — doing it backwards is exactly how the predecessor's dashboard silently 404'd for a stretch: